 The best way to prepare yourself against traveller’s diarrhoea is to follow these simple hygiene rules while on holiday overseas – after all, you want to have beautiful memories of your holidays and not the toilets.

 „Cook it, peel it, boil it or leave it!“

-should be your motto each time you go to the hotel buffet, or visit the local food truck.
+This should be your motto each time you go to the hotel buffet, or visit the local food truck.
 Make sure that meat, fish, and other kinds of seafood are properly cooked and not raw on the inside.
-Even classic breakfast dishes like a soft boiled egg or an omelette can be a breeding grounds of germs.
-You should also avoid salads and fruits that were washed with tap water.
-Rather enjoy fruits that you can peel yourself (e.g., bananas or mangos).
-Be careful with melons: Producers often add germ-laden water to increase their weight so that they can sell them for a higher price.
+Even classic breakfast dishes like a soft boiled egg or an omelette can be breeding grounds for bacteria.
+You should also avoid salads and fruits that were washed with tap water, and enjoy fruits that you can peel yourself (e.g., bananas or mangos).
+Be careful with melons: Producers often add water that is potentially full of bacteria to increase the weight so that they can sell them for a higher price.

 Speaking of water:

 A few ice-cubes in your cocktail can also ruin your holiday.
-Often enough they have already melted in your drink – rather ask a second time or keep an eye on the bartender.
+Often enough they have already melted in your drink – it is maybe better to ask a second time or keep an eye on the bartender.
 Apart from that, pay attention to the hissing and popping sounds when you open a bottle of water to make sure the seal hasn’t been broken.

 They can be found on doorknobs, hands, toilets and much more.
 Washing your hands regularly and thoroughly disinfecting them (especially before a meal and after going to the toilet) can reduce the risk of infection.